 New methods for harvesting heat and producing energy have create a new paradigm in Geothermal.

 Geothermal power plants require at least moderately greater up-front investment (in the drilling of wells) than a fossil fuel plant.
 However, over the long term, these issues are offset by the significant advantages of geothermal power:

 - Baseload energy supply—Unlike solar and wind, geothermal power is always available and can be load-following.

-- Self-contained and renewable—No consumables (fossil fuel) needed, indefinite lifetime, minimal maintenance.
+- Self-contained and renewable—No consumables (fossil fuel) needed, indefinite lifetime (the oldest plant in the world, Larderello Italy, is still producing more than 100 years since startup), minimal maintenance.

 - Scalable—If more power is needed, another well can be drilled locally.

 - Distributed—Geothermal plants, generally in the 10–100 MW range, can be built near where the power is needed.

 - Green—No pollution/greenhouse gas emissions, and even the potential to be slightly carbon negative.

 Many variations exist on the main idea of geothermal energy.
 Using the Earth as a battery could allow for wind and solar to become baseload power without the heavy environmental cost of batteries.
 Geothermal is already widely used for building heating and cooling, and the final stage of any geothermal power plant will likely use “waste” heat for this purpose.